 and milk until it reaches toxic proportions, he says.
-Farmers have been told by the Department of Agriculture to stop using DDT on their cattle, and a ess toxic insecticide is suggestn facilities at Texas State College for Women this fall will be the best in the college's hisory as a result of the present hree and a half million dollar ilding program, President L. Hubbard announced this ek.
-Approximately 2300 girls re expected to redister Sepnber 19-21 for the fall term.
+Farmer have been told by the Department of Agriculture to stop using DDT on their cattle, and a ess toxic insecticide is suggest

 Government officials anticipate huge crop losses to pests because of the sharp fall-off in the use of DDT due to the scare.
-While admitting that Dr. Paul Dunbar, Commissioner of the Food and Drug Administration, says that DDT can be used "with complete safety to the public," reports SCIENCE ILLUSTRATED.
+While admitting that tration, says that DDT can be used "with complete safety to